GoogleCloudPlatform/python-docs-samples/CONTRIBUTING.md

 ## Style

-Samples in this repository follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+Samples in this repository follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 This is enforced using the [flake8](https://pypi.python.org/pypi/flake8) tool.